WillGeis/minecraftServerPublicFiles/README.md

 # tutorial:

+#### $\Mu$ ) if you do not have java

+To check simply open your computers terminal and type java -version

+if not download the JDK here: [java](https://www.oracle.com/java/technologies/downloads/)

+if you are on mac, get fucked, idc enough to type this out you are obviously rich enough to use google.

+Navigate to the windows tab and click Download the x64 Installer using the link on the right.
+Click the download once it is done.
+This will download java (specifically the a JDK) click next or whatever advances the page until it is done.
+It is not a virus Oracle is the worlds 17th largest company.

+#### $\Sigma$ ) if you have downloaded a previous pack

+You will need to delete your .minecraft folder, see steps below to navigate.
+This is because of the .json s that point to the old mods/releases.

 #### 1) downloading fabric

 Before we start this step, close any minecraft instances and any launcher instances, this works best on a clean restart.
 In this repository there is a folder labeled INSTALLER, please click into that or if you have cloned it navigate into it